 As for the actual game, NERVE was changed a little bit.
 There were still Watchers and Players, but the Watchers chose the dares for the Players and these dares were way more intense and action-filled.
 As I stated earlier, these new dares raised the stakes.
 As for the setting, the movie takes place in New York City instead of Seattle and all of the players are playing in this one city.
 Throughout the night, the players are trying to gather as many watchers as they can and the two players with the highest amount of watchers are chosen for the final round.
 The prizes for each round are just different amounts of money, which was done to make it simpler and because of some of the cut storylines.

 I think the actors did a great job portraying the different characters and were able to stay true to them at their core.
 I also really liked the visual effects with the phones/computers and thought that they were a fun addition to the movie.
 I was also a fan of the new dares, even though some of them were INTENSE.
-Overall, I enjoyed the movie more than the book and I would definitely watch the movie again.
+Overall, I enjoyed the movie more than the book and I would definitely watch it again.